Restricted Stock

-An award of stock to an individual that is subject to conditions before they can be sold or transferred
+An award, or promise of an award, of company stock that is subject to conditions before the stock can be sold or transferred

-Restricted stock refers to an award of stock to a person that is subject to conditions that must be met before the stockholder can exercise the right to transfer or sell the stock.
-It is commonly issued to corporate officers such as directors and senior executives.
+A restricted stock award (RSA) refers to an award of stock to a person who is subject to conditions that must be met before the stockholder has the right to transfer or sell the stock.
+It is commonly issued to incentivize corporate officers such as directors and senior executives.

-Restricted stocks may be used as part of the consideration between a buyer and a seller.
-The buyer of a business may award the seller restricted stock in the company if they meet specific post-sale transaction requirements.
+Restricted stock may be used as part of the consideration between a buyer and a seller.
+The buyer of a business may award the seller restricted stock in the acquiring company if the seller meets specific post-sale transaction requirements.

 One of the requirements may involve ensuring that the management team from the seller’s side remains in the business for an agreed duration of time.
 This helps the new management team from the buyer’s side adapt to the new business with ease.
-If any of the executives leave before the agreed period, then the buyer can cancel awarding the restricted stock.
+If any of the executives leave before the agreed period, then the buyer can cancel the restricted stock award.

 The buyer may also award restricted stock to the management team as a way of enforcing a non-compete agreement.
 The new buyer wants the seller’s assurance that after buying the business, the seller will not venture into an identical business model that competes directly or indirectly with the buyer.
 The restricted stock becomes transferable after the expiration of an agreed-upon period of time.